backpacking

 Ammonoosuc Ravine trail terminates at the Lakes of the Clouds hut where we stayed on our first night.
 From there, the easiest way to get to the summit of Mount Washington is to take Crawford Path.
 By the way, it is the oldest continuously used trail in the US (since 1819).

-It's very rare and fragile ecosystem, so hikers are encouraged to stay on trail and only step on stones as opposed to grass or soil.
+It's a very rare and fragile ecosystem, so hikers are encouraged to stay on the trail and only step on stones as opposed to grass or soil.

-I fell in love with Alpine Tundra, it's so beautiful!
+I fell in love with the Alpine Tundra, it's so beautiful!

 At some point, the slopes of Mount Washington become a field of rocks.
 To avoid getting lost in a fog or a storm, frequent cairns were built along the trail.
 White quartz rocks help the most as they are easily recognizable in poor weather conditions.

 View to the northern Presidential Range.
-Almost each summit carries a name of a president of the US.
+Almost every summit carries the name of a president of the US.

 View to the southern Presidential Range.